 What is Tar Barrows: the earthwork and buried remains of two prehistoric or Roman round barrows and the buried remains of a Romano-British or earlier funerary and ritual site?

-Tar Barrows is a scheduled ancient monument in Gloucestershire comprising two round barrows of prehistoric or Roman date together with the buried remains of a funerary and ritual site of Romano-British or earlier origin.
+Tar Barrows is a scheduled ancient monument comprising two round barrows of prehistoric or Roman date located in Gloucestershire, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1003418.

 Who is responsible for protecting Tar Barrows: the earthwork and buried remains of two prehistoric or Roman round barrows and the buried remains of a Romano-British or earlier funerary and ritual site?